SameeranB/tubestack/README.md

 ---
 ## Additional Information

+* Please use fresh API Tokens when adding them to the system.
+The validity of the token is calculated based on the number of times it is used.
 * An Admin account is automatically created when the docker container is run.
 The default credentials for which can be set in the environment file.
 * Please ensure that `DOCKER=0` is present in your environment file if you are not using docker, the `settings.py` file will implement certain changes accordingly.
 Similary for `DOCKER=1` when using Docker.
 * The admin panel has been configured to display video information and sorting-searching options.I ran out of time and couldn't make a seperate dashboard.